metatensor/metatensor/docs/src/atomistic/outputs/non_conservative.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The "non-conservative stress" is a stress tensor that is not calculated using derivatives of the potential energy.
+This is generally faster than computing the stress from the potential energy by backpropagation.
+However, these predictions must be used with care, see https://arxiv.org/abs/2412.11569.

 In metatensor atomistic models, it is associated with the ``"non_conservative_stress"`` key in the model outputs, and must adhere to the following metadata: